 A: There are many banks where English is widely spoken, so no worries there.
 It is easy to open a bank account and you can have both Turkish and English accounts – your choice.
 You can transfer monies freely and easily, without limit, from your European account to the Turkish one and vice versa.

-A: Your lawyer should carry out pre-completion checks.
-Following this, you (or your Power of Attorney) will sign a deed of transfer in front of an officer at the Land Registry, who then records you as the official owner of the property.
-The property tax is paid at this stage ( 4% of declared purchase value).
-We should remind you that most vendors will want to complete within a month for resale properties.
+Your representative should carry out pre-completion checks.
+Following this, you (or officially appointed legal representative) will sign a deed of transfer in front of an officer at the Land Registry, who then records you as the official owner of the property.
+The property tax is paid at this stage (4% of the declared purchase value).
+Unfortunately, checks are not always carried out and you should therefore consider using a service such as The Foreign Citizens Advice Centre to carry out independent checks for you.
+You should be aware that most vendors will want to complete within a week for resale properties and therefore having ready funds in place is recommended.

-A: This can vary from development to development.
-Your lawyer should look into this for you.
-Usually though, in complexes with around 50-80 houses with no pools, you can expect to pay around £200 per year for maintenance of shared areas and gardeners, lighting, security etc. You should double this figure for complexes with shared pools.
+This can vary from development to development.
+Your adviser should look into this for you.
+Usually, though, in developments with around 50-80 houses with no pools, you can expect to pay around £150 per year for maintenance of shared areas and gardeners, lighting, security etc. You should double this figure for the developments with shared pools.

-A: Yes.
-As well as the Public Notaries, solicitors will handle the property purchase in Turkey.
-Although most Turkish people will choose Notaries, we recommend that you hire a good solicitor for a secure purchase.
+Yes.
+As well as the Public Notaries, Solicitors can handle the purchase of property in Turkey.
+Although most Turkish people will choose Notaries, we recommend that you hire a solicitor for a secure purchase.
 Solicitors will direct you in the right way for each individual property.
+The Foreign Citizens Advice Centre can help you to choose a solicitor with the right experience and with a proven track record of handling sales to foreign citizens.

-A: State property tax (at 0.1% declared value) , environmental tax and wealth tax.
-However, these are relatively low and again your lawyer should be able to advise you.
+State property tax (at 0.1% of the ratable value), environmental tax and wealth tax (if applicable).
+However, these are relatively low and again your adviser should be able to inform you of the details.

-A: Your passport(s) which will be copied and translated into Turkish and 6 passport sized photographs.
-The notary’s office works in conjunction with the title deeds office and the Aegean Army.
+Your passport(s) which will be copied and translated into Turkish and 2 passport sized photographs.
+The notary’s office works in conjunction with the title deeds office and the Army headquarters of the area you are purchasing in.
 The translated documents will be checked by the army to ensure there is no record of criminal intent or activity against Turkey and that any property being purchased by a foreigner is not in proximity to or intended to be used for any military purposes.
-This can take up to 6 months but at the moment is taking 4-6 weeks.
+This can take 1-2 months but in a lot of cases military clearance can be granted in a single day.
+You can ask The Foreign Citizens Advice Centre to check for you whether your own purchase can be cleared in a day or take longer.

-A: After paying the reservation fee, your lawyer should carry out the title deeds checks.
+After paying the reservation fee, your representative should carry out the title deeds checks.
 A contract will be drawn up between the seller and purchaser.
 This will give details of the completion date, payment schedule and terms and conditions.
 When this is signed by all parties, the appropriate deposit is paid.
-You then apply for a security clearance to allow you to own a property in Turkey – this will often be applied for on your behalf by the developer or your solicitor.
-You can sign a Power of Attorney to enable a representative to conclude the necessary paperwork, if your circumstances require it.
+The seller will then apply for a security clearance to allow you to own a property in Turkey – this will often be applied for on your behalf by the developer or your representative.
+You can sign a Power of Attorney to allow your representative to conclude the necessary paperwork, if your circumstances require it.
+However, you are strongly advised to only give power of attorney to a truly independent representative and not the estate agent or lawyer provided by them as they have a serious financial conflict of interest and may not always act in your own best interests.
+The Foreign Citizens Advice Centre can give you confidential advice on the best way to appoint a representative and stay safe.

-A: Whether it’s a new or a resale property you are buying, we suggest that you hire a Lawyer in Turkey.
+Whether it’s a new or a resale property you are buying, we suggest that you hire a Lawyer in Turkey.
 Cost of this starts from £250.
 Most solicitors will have to use an authorised translator to prepare these documents in your language.
 Cost of a translator is £60-£100.
 At the first stage these are the only extra moneys you’ll have to spend.
 The purchase tax will become due when your military permission arrives from the authorities.
-This might take around 4-6 weeks these days.
+This might take around 1-2 months but these days it is more common for clearances to be given in a single day.
 This tax amount is 4% of the declared value of your property.
-There will be other small fees to be paid to the local council and this is around £100.
+There will be other small fees to be paid to the local authority and this is around £100.

-A: At the time of “reservation contract” the “Deposit Amount” is usually 10%.
-In some cases this might have to go up to 20%.
-Vendors usually will understand that it will take few weeks for a foreign national to arrange the finances back in their country and therefore usually allow around 4 weeks for completion.
+At the time of “reservation contract” the “Deposit Amount” is usually 10%.
+In some cases this might be up to 20%.
+Vendors, usually, will understand that it will take few weeks for a foreign national to arrange the finances back in their country and therefore usually allow around 4 weeks for completion.
+You are strongly advised not to pay deposits to the vendors or their agents directly.
+The Foreign Citizens Advice Centre can act as a third party intermediary to hold deposits to ensure that in the event that a purchase cannot be completed due to the fault of the seller the deposit can easily be returned.

-A: You will normally pay a £2,000 reservation fee and 30-35% as a deposit within four weeks.
+You will normally pay a £2,000 reservation fee and 30-35% as a deposit within four weeks.
 Most developers offer stage payments with a degree of flexibility towards your own personal circumstances.
 This will be agreed at the time of purchase.
+You should, however, take independent advice on how to ensure that any payments that you do make are secure and that your legal interest in any property is properly registered.

-A: Yes – most properties that are sold in Turkey are what you in the UK would refer to as ‘freehold’.
-There are some properties sold on “leasehold” but you should be made aware of that if ever you were offered one.
+Most properties that are sold in Turkey are what we in the UK would refer to as ‘freehold’.
+There are some properties sold on “Lease Hold” but you should be made aware of that if ever you are offered one.

-A: There are restrictions for some countries.
-Great Britain and Republic of Ireland nationals can purchase property in Turkey.
+There are restrictions for some countries.
+Great Britain & Republic of Ireland nationals can purchase property in Turkey within the limits of a city.
 Only in rural areas and military zones are there places where you cannot purchase.
-In most of the coastal developments, there should not be any restrictions imposed.
+In the developments on estate agent’s books and their websites, there should not be any restrictions imposed but you should check with The Advice Centre first.

-A: You can apply to the Turkish Consulate in your home country for a work permit in Turkey.
+You can apply to the Turkish Consulate in your home country for a work permit in Turkey.
 Your work permit will depend on your circumstances.
 Although you are allowed to purchase property in Turkey, there is a “Security Investigation” to be carried out for every single foreign national.
 The Security investigation is a step after you decide on a property.
-Land Registry officials will send this to the authorities involved and your agent or your solicitor will need to chase the arrival.
+Land Registry officials will send this to the authorities involved and we or your representative will need to chase the arrival.
 At the time of this application, they will need to see your passport as your identification and will keep a copy.
-One thing about the permission these days is that it might take up to 3 months to arrive.
+One thing about the permission these days is that it can take up to 2 months to arrive but more often is being granted in a single day.

 Q: Are there many English speaking lawyers in Turkey?